 9. For dentists spending more time out of the office, they educated themselves by watching dental education webinars.
 Use the extra time at home to create a plan on how to get better at welcoming new patients, exceed your current patients’ expectations, retain or reactivate patients, and build relationships with your community.
 Great dental practice marketing includes showing your patients that you want to provide the best possible care.

 The importance of social media for dentists and orthodontists cannot be emphasized enough.
-Particularly now that more people are online than ever, dental Internet marketing .
-Set aside some time to make a social media plan using the dental post ideas mentioned.
+Dental practice marketing is particularly now that more people are online than ever .
+Set aside some time for dental Internet marketing and make a social media plan using the dental post ideas mentioned in this article.
 There is no better opportunity to showcase leadership, establish new relationships, and provide support to your patients.
 Dental office marketing information will be updated on our site and social media pages.

 My Social Practice is a digital and social media marketing agency for dentists and orthodontists.
 We specialize in growing your practice using the power of social media, websites, online reviews and more.
 Find out how we can help your practice grow!